antiproton/chess/README.md

 play online chess

+Change configuration file.
 Upload and play.
-No database. the program is based on chessboard.js, Ajax and PHP.
+No database.
+The program is based on chessboard.js, Ajax and PHP.
 The Schachbot was programmed by John Shedletsky.

-time control
+Time control
-draw offered
+Draw offered
-give up
+Give up
-send messages
+Send messages
+Elo player statistics

                  Have fun